nilesh-patil/nilesh-patil.github.io/_posts/blog/2017-03-14-transportation-graph-nyc-taxi-data.md

 *  Stop point(Lat/Long)
 *  Charges

-Using these trips, we build our directed graph with starting and stop points as nodes.
-As an additional condition, we have started with most frequent trips (more than 500 in the year for a given pair of locations).
-From prior work we summarized that rounding off location coordinates to 2 decimal points is also feasible and given our difficulties analyzing the dataset with 40,000+ nodes, we are now in the process of reducing our network by 2 separate approaches:
+Using these trips, we build our directed graph with start and stop location for a given trip as nodes.
+As an additional condition, we only used locations with high number trips (more than 500 in the year for a given pair of locations).
+From prior work we summarized that rounding off location coordinates to 2 decimal points is also an option and given our difficulties analyzing the dataset with 40,000+ nodes, we are now in the process of reducing our network by 2 separate approaches:

 - One node for 5 manhattan blocks
 - Using 6 million most frequent trips to get 1275 most frequently travelled edges.